barseeek/API_bitly/README.md

 This code was written for educational purposes as part of an online course for web developers at dvmn.org.

 ## License

-This script is provided under the MIT License.
-Feel free to use and modify it according to your needs.
+This script is provided under the MIT License - [License](LICENSE.md)